pi-lar/neuropil/doc/source/protocol.rst

 Each node can once more authenticate and authorize the identified peer by verifying the exchanged token.
-Once the correct peer has been identified, message exchange happens independent of the coordinator.
+Once the correct peer has been identified, message exchange happens independently from the coordinator.